1–2 spots available for Q2 · Claim yours

 Step 7: Verify caching.
 Open your homepage, check response headers for cf-cache-status: HIT on a second request.
 If everything says MISS or DYNAMIC, your page rules need work.

 Done.
-Most sites see a 30–60% reduction in origin traffic and a 50% reduction in time-to-first-byte within an hour of this setup.
+Most sites I set up this way see a 30–60% reduction in origin traffic and a 50% reduction in time-to-first-byte within an hour.

 When Cloudflare is not enough